National Party (South Africa): Daniël François Malan

 Between 1948 and 1961, Prime Ministers D. F. Malan, J. G. Strijdom and Hendrik Verwoerd all worked very hard for the latter, implementing a battery of policies and changes in a bid to increase the country's autonomy.
 Divided loyalty, they felt, was holding South Africa back.
 They wanted to break the country's ties with the United Kingdom and establish a republic, and many South Africans grew confident that a republic was possible.

-Unfortunately for its republicans, however, the NP was not in a strong parliamentary position.
-Although it held a majority (only five) of seats, a large number of these were in rural constituencies, which had far fewer voters than urban constituencies.
+Unfortunately for its republicans, the NP was not in a strong parliamentary position.
+Although it held a majority (only five) of seats, many of these were in rural constituencies, which had far fewer voters than urban constituencies.
 Malan appealed to many rural voters due to his agricultural policy, meaning black workers relied on white farmers for work, fuelling his quest for a segregated nation.
 The United Party held a 100,000-vote lead.
 Consequently, the NP had to rely on the Afrikaner Party's support.
 It did not, therefore, have the groundswell of public support that it needed to win a referendum, and only when it had that majority on its side could a referendum be held on the republican matter.
 However, with a small seating majority and a total vote-tally minority, it was impossible for now for Malan and his ardently republican Nats to bring about a republic constitutionally.
 In the interim, the NP would have to consolidate itself and not antagonise the British.

-Many English-speakers did not want to break their ties with the United Kingdom.
-However, in 1949, at the 1949 Commonwealth Prime Ministers' Conference in London (with Malan in attendance), India requested that, in spite of its newly attained republican status, it remain a member of the British Commonwealth.
-When this was granted the following year by the London Declaration, it roused a great deal of debate in South Africa between the pro-republican NP and the anti-republican UP (under Strauss).
-What it meant was that, even if South Africa did become a republic, it did not automatically have to sever all of its ties with the UK and the British Commonwealth.
-This gained the movement further support from the English-speaking populace, which was less worried about being isolated; and the republican ideal looked closer than ever to being fulfilled.
+Many English speakers did not want to break their ties with the United Kingdom.
+However, in 1949, at the 1949 Commonwealth Prime Ministers' Conference in London (with Malan in attendance), India requested that, despite its newly attained republican status, it remain a member of the British Commonwealth.
+When this was granted the following year by the London Declaration, It roused much debate in South Africa between the pro-republican NP and the anti-republican UP (under Strauss).
+It meant that, even if South Africa did become a republic, it did not automatically have to sever all of its ties with the UK and the British Commonwealth.
+This gained the movement further support from the English-speaking populace, which was less worried about being isolated, and the republican ideal looked closer than ever to being fulfilled.

-Although he could not yet make South Africa a republic, Malan could prepare the country for this eventuality.
-In his term of office, from 1948 to 1954, Malan took a number of steps to break ties with the UK:
+Although he could not make South Africa a republic, Malan could prepare the country for this eventuality.
+In his term of office, from 1948 to 1954, Malan took several steps to break ties with the UK: